Make Pain a Thing of the Past with the help of Spinal Cord Stimulation

 Spinal cord stimulation may not completely eliminate severe pain; but by interrupting the pain messengers, it is possible to reduce pain by as much as 50 to 70%.
 This makes it easier to manage that discomfort in your day to day life.

 Find Out if You’re a Candidate – Contact

 Spinal cord stimulation is one of many successful pain reduction strategies that we use at Physician Partners of America.
 Our pain specialists are available to diagnose and treat pain in any form, and can determine if spinal cord stimulation is right for you.

 If you’re experiencing pain and want to learn more about our proven treatments, please call us today at (844) 542-5724 to schedule a consultation.

 Spinal Cord Stimulator Risks and Complications

-Spinal cord stimulators are also considered a safe alternative to repeat surgery and other invasive methods.
+Spinal cord stimulation devices are also considered a safe alternative to repeat surgery and other invasive methods.
 Implanting a spinal cord stimulator is a safe and relatively simple procedure.
 For many, these devices they represent an effective tool for the management of their daily pain.

 Associated Risks of Spinal Cord Stimulator

 These devices are placed along the spinal cord using minimally invasive procedure, which involves far less risk than traditional open-back surgery.
 Still, all surgical procedures carry some risks.
 The following are some of the complications that may occur during or after spinal cord stimulator procedures.